Zenithsiz/ist-ddrs-lab3/typst/exercises/5.typ

 #indent_par[Where $C_i^j$ is the delay between nodes $i$ and $j$.]

-#indent_par[The code used to implement this is present in the appendix.]
+#indent_par[The code used to implement this is present in the appendix in code 6.]

 #pagebreak()